kaareseras/adx_hacs/readme.md

 # This integration is from Home Assistant v.
-2024.6 now an official part of the Home Assistnat repo. please stop using this HACS
+2024.6 now an official part of the Home Assistnat repo. please stop using this HACS.
+This repo is now being used for development and may be unstable

 # Home Azure Data Explorer Beta testing